Capitol Steps: George H. W. Bush years

+The Capitol Steps with Vice President George H. W. Bush and Mrs. Bush in May, 1986.

-The Capitol Steps had performed twice for President Bush when he was Vice President -- at his office's Christmas party in 1987 and at an intimate dinner party in the Vice President's Residence in 1989.
-During the Bush Years, they continued to perform material that included international and foreign policy affairs (such as the United States invasion of Panama) and local gaffes (such as George Herbert Walker Bush's recognition of September 7 as Pearl Harbor Day) after Bush's 1988 election.
+The Capitol Steps had performed twice for President Bush when he was Vice President -- at his office's Christmas party in 1987, and at an intimate dinner party in the Vice President's Residence in 1989.
+During the Bush Years, they continued to perform material that included international and foreign policy affairs (such as the United States invasion of Panama) and prominent gaffes (such as George Herbert Walker Bush's recognition of September 7 as Pearl Harbor Day).
 The group became known for parodying Vice President Dan Quayle, particularly after Quayle's infamous correction of a child's spelling of "potato" by telling him to add a final -e.